-To ensure our high expectations of children with SEND are met the SENDCO regularly monitors and evaluates the provision we provide.
+To ensure our high expectations of children with SEND are met, the SENDCO regularly monitors and evaluates the provision we provide.
 The SENDCO collects and monitors SEND files/ PLPs on a regular basis and monitors, termly, the impact interventions have on the progress of children with SEND.
-They do this through monitoring of files, data and through support assistant observations and performance management.
-During this time the SENDCO also evaluates the interventions offered and ensures that outcomes and interventions are appropriate to the need of the children.
-Staff and parent views are welcomed and during regular professional conversations with staff the SENDCO discusses the appropriateness of the provision we provide.
+They do this through monitoring of files and data.
+During this time, the SENDCO also evaluates the interventions offered and ensures that outcomes and interventions are appropriate to the need of the children.
+Staff and parent views are welcomed and during regular professional conversations with staff, the SENDCO discusses the appropriateness of the provision we provide.
 SEND provision is also discussed during staff and leadership meetings.
-Parents' views are also sought and recorded during PLP reviews.
+Parents' views are specifically sought and recorded during PLP reviews.
 During these meetings intervention impact should also be discussed to ensure that the child is receiving the best possible support to ensure progress towards achieving ARE.
-The SEND information report is also developed using the views of parents, staff, children and governors and is reviewed on an annual basis.
-The SENDCO then collates these views and information from monitoring and then uses these to ensure that the provision is of the highest quality.
+The SEND information report is also developed using the views of parents, staff, children, outside agencies and governors and is reviewed on an annual basis.
+The SENDCO collates these views and information from monitoring and then uses these to ensure that the provision is of the highest quality.

-9. Roles and responsibilities
+8. Roles and responsibilities

-The head teacher and the governing body have delegated the responsibility for the day-to-day implementation of the policy to the SENDCO(Special Eductional Needs Co-ordinator), this post is currently held by Amy Beanland.
+The head teacher and the governing body have delegated the responsibility for the day-to-day implementation of the policy to the SENDCO (Special Educational Needs Co-ordinator), this post is currently held by Amy Beanland.
 She has Qualified Teacher Status and the National Award for SEND.

-The management of SEND is assisted by 5 hours a week of admin support provided currently by Lucy Lee-Hamilton.
+The management of SEND is assisted by 5 hours a week of admin support provided currently by Victoria Sharp.

-Provision for children with SEND is a whole school matter as all teachers are teachers of every child, including those with SEND.
+Provision for children with SEND is a whole school matter as teachers are teachers of every child, including those with SEND.
 This means teaching staff are responsible and accountable for the progress of all children in their class including where pupils are accessing support from other staff members.
 It is the class teacher's responsibility to ensure quality first teaching for all pupils through the provision of an appropriate and differentiated curriculum using strategies and resources that take into account the range of learning styles and abilities within their class.
-Where extra support is needed, or if adequate progress is not being made, a pupil may be considered for an intervention and possibly given tailored outcomes on a Personalised Learning Plan (PLP) to help support and bridge the gaps in learning.
-Teaching support assistants play a major role in the support of pupils with SEND and are deployed by the Deputy Head, SENDCO and teaching staff according to pupil need.
-Staff responsibilities are identified within individual job descriptions.
+Teaching support assistants play a major role in the support of pupils with SEND and are deployed by the Head Teacher, Deputy Head, SENDCO and teaching staff according to pupil need.

-The Governors also work closely with the Head teacher, Deputy Head and SENDCO to ensure the needs of children with SEND are being met.
-The Governors have appointed Cannon James Allison (Chair of Governors) to oversee the area of SEN. He meets regularly with the SENDCO and the SENDCO provides termly reports via SEN in a Nutshell to show progress of children and overall status of SEND within school.
+The Governors also work closely with the Head Teacher, Deputy Head and SENDCO to ensure the needs of children with SEND are being met.
+The Governors have appointed Gail Grant to oversee the area of SEND.
+She meets regularly with the SENDCO and the SENDCO provides termly reports via 'SEND in a Nutshell' to show progress of children and overall status of SEND within school.